sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/README.md

 		elif $CurrentChracter.flip_h == false:
 			velocity.x = dashing* (Engine.time_scale / original_time_scale))
 ```
 A design for changing velocity was done so that Godot's physics engine could run all the logic for movement.
 These changes were necessary not only for immersion but also as the primary action in each of the games.
 However, the [weapon](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Player%20Design/SaveStates_Sword.gd) lacked variety for the user so alternatively I would have altered it by changing particles or sound to immerse the user.
 Because of this, the next assessment's [weapon](https://github.com/sha5p/Assessment_2_Evidence_Guide_Ethan_Perkins/blob/main/Design/Player%20Design/Dialogue_Weapon.gd) allowed for multiple different weapons to be chosen to have a variety.
-If this assessment were to be re-assigned then constant references to variables
+If this assessment were to be re-assigned then constant references to variables such as below would have instead used loops for fewer lines.
 ```
 	if Global.item[0]["Weapon"] =="LMG":
 			timer.wait_time=Global.items[4]["FireRate"]